 Health and Safety

 The health and safety of WOPHA Congress attendees remain a priority.
 The organization is monitoring and will follow CDC, state, and local guidance and requirements.

 The WOPHA Congress is made possible by co-presenters Women Photographers International Archive and Pérez Art Museum Miami (PAMM), with lead project support from the John S. and James L. Knight Foundation and official hotel partner, JW Marriott Marquis Miami.

-Support was also provided by Beth Rudin DeWoody, Cindy and Robert Friezo Foundation, the Cultural Services of the French Embassy in the United States, Duvin Collaborative, Hotel Beaux Arts Miami and Boulud Sud Miami, the Greater Miami Convention & Visitors Bureau, Leica Store Miami, Maya Ibars, Esq., and Oolite Arts.
+Support was also provided by Beth Rudin DeWoody, Cindy and Robert Friezo Foundation, the Cultural Services of the French Embassy in the United States, Duvin Collaborative, Hotel Beaux Arts Miami and Boulud Sud Miami, the Greater Miami Convention & Visitors Bureau, Leica Store Miami, the Law Office of Maya Ibars, Esq., and Oolite Arts.
 Cultural partners include 1854 Media – publishers of the British Journal of Photography, Lucie Foundation, El Espacio 23, Faena Art, Green Space Miami, Rubell Museum, and The Betsy Hotel.
-Media partners include Artishock Revista, Contemporary And, Cultured Magazine, and Photoworks UK.
+Media partners include Artishock Revista, Contemporary And, Cultured Magazine, Strange Fire Collective, and Photoworks UK.

 The WOPHA Congress is an initiative presented in association with the Feminist Art Coalition.